neilyio/ultra-scroll/README.md

 packages to date.
 As a bonus, it enables relatively smooth scrolling even with dumb third party mice.

+Note, the `previous-buffer` animation above is from two-finger track-pad swiping, and is an `emacs-mac` exclusive.

 > [!NOTE]
 > **Do you need this?**
 >